 Adding to this already tragic accident is the fact that the other firefighter injured in the crash turned out to be the victim’s mother.
 No charges have yet been filed against the driver of the truck, and the accident is still under investigation by the Kentucky State Police.

+This tragedy On I-65 In Kentucky highlights the dangers posed By semi-trucks and tractor-trailers and the risks to those with whom they share the road.
 Sadly, while the circumstances of this particular truck accident are unique, truck accidents themselves are all too common.
 At any given time there are tens of thousands of large commercial trucks traveling the roads of America, and thousands of them are involved in crashes each year.

 There are many different causes to truck accidents, and many of them could easily be prevented with due diligence and care on behalf of the truck driver and the company he or she works for as well as responsible company practices that don’t pay bonuses for meeting unrealistic, possibly dangerous delivery goals.
 Common causes include: